Fowsoft/H-Scripting-Language/README.md

 # H Scripting Language

-H is a C-like scripting language with some innovative features:
+H is an open-source C-like scripting language with some innovative features:

 -blacklists - An interpreter can decide if some libraries or features will not be accessible